Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, clear sentence with zero wasted words.
-It's front-loaded with the core action and context, making it highly efficient and easy to parse.
-Every word earns its place without redundancy.
+The description is a single, clear sentence with no unnecessary words.
+It is front-loaded with the main action and context, making it easy to parse quickly.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.